hamza-kay/LaravelReactForm/README.md

 2. cd into the project

-3. Install dependencies composer install & npm install
+3. Install dependencies: composer install & npm install

 4. Create copy of the env file